BOOKS

 • Our Take

 Unlike comprehensive gratitude journals such as The Five Minute Journal, this format strips reflection down to its essence.
-The concept builds on the broader happiness project methodology, asking users to distill each day's insights, experiences, or observations into a single sentence over five consecutive years.
+Gretchen Rubin's concept builds on the broader happiness project methodology, asking users to distill each day's insights, experiences, or observations into a single sentence over five consecutive years.

 A Minimalist Approach to Daily Reflection